 “Later in the ’70s we expanded back to the full Ligne Roset name, adding in the smaller LR mark.
 As you’ll notice, moving into the ’70s as most other businesses, our logo and branding became more of a focal point, seeing more revisions.”

 “Moving past the ’80s, we used this particular logo from 1990 up until very recently in 2007.”

 “And our most contemporary logo, which we’ve stuck with through the ’90s and ’10s.”

-Looking at the variations, and how they stack-up against today’s logotype, I’m glad the boxed-surround of 1990 onward was ditched.
-It was restricting, and didn’t benefit the design.
-It’s good that brand equity has been kept with the use of the same type-style for the past 40 years, and if there was to be a switch from the current iteration, I’d like to see experiments with the original script from back in the 30s.
-It shows a personal touch that says “high-end” more than the current logotype, and the handwritten style would also suit the family-run nature of the business.
+Looking at how the earlier variations compare to today’s wordmark I’m glad the boxed-surround of 1990 onward was ditched.
+It seemed to restrict the brand name to no obvious benefit.
+Brand equity has been kept with the use of the same type-style for the past 40 years, and if there was to be a switch from the current iteration, I’d like to see experiments with the original script from the 30s.
+It shows a personal touch that says “high-end” more than the current type, and the handwritten style would also suit the familial nature of the business.